mesfind/ml-physical/_episodes/01-datasources.md

 ## 6) CliMetLab

-- **CliMetLab** is a Python package aiming at **simplifying access** to climate and meteorological datasets, allowing users to focus on science instead of technical issues such as data access and data formats.
+- **CliMetLab** is Python package to support **AI/ML* activities in climate and meteorology.

+- **CliMetLab** allow users to focus on science instead of technical issues such as data access and data formats.

 - It is mostly intended to be used in **Jupyter notebooks**, and be interoperable with all popular data analytic packages, such as **NumPy**, **Pandas**, **Xarray**, **SciPy**, **Matplotlib**, etc.

-- Datasets are automatically downloaded, cached and transform into standard Python data structures
+- Datasets are automatically downloaded, cached and transform into standard Python data structures.

 - As well as machine learning frameworks, such as **TensorFlow**, **Keras** or **PyTorch**.

 - CliMetLab also provides very **high-level map plotting facilities**.
-By default CliMetLab will automatically select the **most appropriate way to plot a dataset**, choosing the best **projection**, **colours** and other **graphical attributes**.
-Users can then control how maps are drawn by overriding the automatic choices with their own.

 ![](../fig/CliMetLab.png)